Trump slams 'filthy' Virginia restaurant that asked press secretary Sarah Sanders to leave

 A message left at the restaurant, which is closed on Monday, was not immediately returned.

+Sanders addressed the incident on Monday during a White House briefing in which she called for civility.

+"We are allowed to disagree but should be able to do so freely and without fear of harm and this goes for all people regardless of politics," Sanders said.
+"Healthy debate on ideas and political philosophy is important, but the calls for harassment and push for any Trump supporter to avoid the public is unacceptable.
+America is a great country and our ability to find solutions despite those disagreements is what makes us unique."

-Virginia's Department of Health restaurant inspections are public records that are available online.
-In recent years, the Red Hen has passed its inspections with minor or no violations.
+Meanwhile, despite Trump's claims that the Red Hen is dirty, the restaurants has passed its inspections with minor or no violations.

 On Feb.
-6, inspectors visiting Red Hen observed "good food/unit temperatures," staff with “clean uniforms/aprons,” and an "excellent job on code-dating."
-No follow-up was required, according to the report.
+6, inspectors observed "good food/unit temperatures," staff with "clean uniforms/aprons," and an "excellent job on code-dating."
+No follow-up was required, according to the online report.

 Trump-owned and Trump-branded properties, however, have faced substantial problems discovered inspectors in recent years.